stoand/dev-env/README.md

 # Ocaml lsp (only supports 4.08.0 and under)
-opam pin add ocaml-lsp-server https://github.com/ocaml/ocaml-lsp.git
+opam pin add ocaml-lsp-server https://github.com/ocaml/ocaml-lsp.git opam install ocamlformat
+# Do not forget to create `.ocamlformat` in project dir

 # To get the correct theme in Konsole
 # Right click -> Edit Current Profile -> Appearance -> KakouneBase16